 The following text will serve as an example of a national honour society essay and will demonstrate one of the proper ways to compose one.

 An NJHS Essay Sample’s main objective is to demonstrate how to present a candidate and demonstrate that they are qualified to join this elite organization.

-Candidates are picked in the spring of their second or third year and must have a GPA of at least 3.7 or a QPA of at least 4.3 to be considered.
+Candidates are picked in the spring of their second or third year and must have a GPA of at least 3.7 or a QPA of 4.3 to be considered.
 In addition, students must meet all NJHS eligibility requirements.
 See NJHS Essay Samples

 As a result, the candidate must meet the membership requirements, which include personality features, educational achievements such as grade point average and devotion, as well as experiences and strategic vision.